nartawak/flutter-workshop/docs/workshops/01_punk_api/05_navigation.md

 ## Goal

-The main goal of this step is to start manipulating embedded assets (images, fonts), and themes (light and dark) used by material widgets
+The main goal of this step is to start using Navigation API v1.0 to navigate between routes

 You are going to: